Token Caching for Diffusion Transformer Acceleration: Introduction

 \section{Introduction}

-Diffusion models \cite{ho2020denoising, song2020denoising, song2020score, rombach2022high} have established new benchmarks in generative modeling by excelling in image, video, and text generation through an iterative process of noise refinement.
-Recently, the Diffusion Transformer (DiT) \cite{peebles2023dit} has been proposed as a transformer-based alternative to the commonly used U-Net architectures in diffusion models.
-Advancements, including SD3 \cite{esser2024scaling}, PixelArt-$\alpha$ \cite{chen2023pixart}, and Sora \cite{videoworldsimulators2024}, highlight DiT's ability to effectively scale in producing high-quality images and diverse types of data.
+\IEEEPARstart{D}{iffusion} models \cite{ho2020denoising, song2020denoising, song2020score, rombach2022high} have established new benchmarks in generative modeling by excelling in image, video, and text generation through an iterative process of noise refinement.
+Beyond their success in general generation tasks, diffusion models have also demonstrated remarkable potential in various downstream applications, including image editing \cite{saharia2022photorealistic,valevski2023unitune,zhang2024mmginpainting}, where they enable fine-grained modifications and inpainting; image restoration \cite{huang2024wavedm,chung2023parallel}, where they are leveraged for tasks such as denoising, super-resolution, and deblurring; and personalized content generation \cite{wang2023stylediffusion,everaert2023diffusion,xu2024sgdm}, where they facilitate the creation of customized outputs guided by user preferences or conditional inputs.
+Recently, the Diffusion Transformer (DiT) \cite{peebles2023dit} has been proposed as a transformer-based alternative to the commonly used U-Net architectures \cite{ronneberger2015u} in diffusion models.
+Advancements such as SD3 \cite{esser2024scaling}, PixArt-$\alpha$ \cite{chen2023pixart}, and Sora \cite{videoworldsimulators2024}, highlight DiT's ability to effectively produce high-quality data.

-Despite the high-quality generation achieved by diffusion models, they incur significant computational overhead that leads to slow inference speeds, necessitating acceleration.
+Despite the success of diffusion models, they incur significant computational overhead that leads to slow inference speeds.
 Existing acceleration methods, such as improved sampling techniques \cite{song2020ddim, lu2022dpm}, consistency models \cite{luo2023latent}, quantization \cite{shang2023post, li2023q}, distillation \cite{yang2023diffusion, poole2022dreamfusion, salimans2022progressive}, and caching \cite{ma2024deepcache, li2023faster, so2023frdiff}, have primarily targeted U-Net-based diffusion models.
-The Diffusion Transformer (DiT), as a new paradigm in diffusion generative models, faces unique challenges.
-Beyond the inherent slowness due to multiple inference steps, DiT also suffers from the quadratic complexity of its attention mechanism, leading to substantial computational costs.
-This creates great obstacles in use cases such as generating high-resolution images and long videos.
+The DiT, as a new paradigm in diffusion generative models, faces unique challenges.
+Beyond the inherent slowness due to multiple inference steps, it also suffers from the quadratic complexity of its attention mechanism, leading to substantial computational costs.
 Currently, few methods are specifically designed to exploit the unique architecture of DiT.
 Consequently, applying existing acceleration techniques to DiT does not yield optimal performance improvements.